Banks, Lancashire: Culture

-The village has a brass band.
-Banks Brass Band was formed in 1875.
-The band members are from the area.
-They play at various functions and take part in the annual village street parade.
+Banks brass band was formed in 1875.
+It plays at various functions and takes part in the annual village street parade.

 Once a year (usually in late October) Banks Methodist Primary School holds a scarecrow competition to celebrate Halloween.
 It was started in 2007 and it involves people (mainly children) making scarecrows in their gardens for a week before the judging begins at the school.

-The W.I. holds meetings in the small hall on Meols Court.
+The Women's Institutes holds meetings in the small hall on Meols Court.
 The hall is used for other recreational purposes, such as bingo for the senior citizens.

 Outdoor life

-Banks is well known for the marshland which lies on the coast of the Ribble estuary which is highly regarded for bird watching and attracts many visitors.
+The marshland which lies on the coast of the Ribble estuary is highly regarded for bird watching and attracts many visitors.
 It is a site of special scientific interest.

 There are footpaths across the village including the old railway line from Southport New Road to Rydings Lane in Far Banks.
 It is owned by the Environment Agency and is open to the public, dog walkers and horse riders.
 Hoole Lane is the starting point of a 10-mile cycle route that extends down the coast through Southport to Ainsdale.

 The Sluice, sometimes called the River Crossens and the Back Drain flow through Banks and are popular with anglers.

-There are two recreational grounds in Banks, one which is mostly used for cricket, the other was once part of the Greaves Hall grounds and is now used by the football team.
+There are two recreational grounds in Banks, one of which is mostly used for cricket.
+The other was once part of the Greaves Hall grounds and is now used by the football team.
 There are three children's play areas.

 Media

 Most residents get two weekly free newspapers, the Southport Midweek Visiter and the independent Southport Champion.
 The village shops sells the Southport Visiter on Fridays.
 The Ormskirk and West Lancashire Advertiser is sold in the area.

-Banks receives the local radio station called Dune FM closed down in 2012, which is based in Southport.
+Banks received the local radio station called Dune FM closed down in 2012, which was based in Southport.

-Other radio stations based elsewhere in the region are popular such as Rock FM based in Preston.
+Other radio stations based elsewhere in the region are popular such as Hits Radio Lancashire.
 Because the village is on the border of Merseyside and in Lancashire, the village picks up signals from both BBC Radio Merseyside and BBC Radio Lancashire.